Let me write this question in a different way to make it more precise.

 Let us assume that only one real past exists.
 These futuristic, advanced beings may be running multiple simulations of their history, i.e., they may have created simulations of several different historical scenarios.

 These simulated people could also be running a vast number of simulations without challenging the argument raised by Bostrom.
 Let’s assume there are 200,000 simulated worlds.
 Our guessing game is similar to rolling a die with 200,000 sides.
-When I guess that we are not living in any simulation, I am betting on us living within a specific number of real worlds—let’s say it 3—because there could be more than one possible reality that is not simulated.
+When I guess that we are not living in any simulation, I am betting on us living within a specific number of real worlds—let’s say it 3—because there could be only one possible reality that is not simulated.

 Are We Simulated?